draftpilot/draftpilot/README.md

 We recommend adding the following alias to your shell login script for convenience to always run the latest version.

-`alias dp="npx -y draftpilot@latest"`
+`alias dpt="npx -y draftpilot@latest"`

-Without any commands, it will run in interactive mode, but you can see all commands with `--help`.
+Without any commands, it will run in server mode, but you can see all commands with `--help`.

 After initialization, the following files will be generated in the `.draftpilot` folder: